 The Legacy of the Cedar

-The interior cedar hemlock forest of the Robson Valley has taken hundreds of years to mature.
+The interior cedar hemlock forest of the Robson Valley has taken hundreds/thousands of years to mature.
 Stewardship of the watershed and ecosystem is a priority.
 There are a few stands left on the property.
 They link with the energy of the remaining cedar of the valley.
 The recent addition of the Ancient Cedar Forest Provincial Park ~15 km away will support the stewardship of Nature in the Valley.
 Tourism is likely to increase.

 Themes and Models

 A place in time and a melange of current world influences dedicated to building a sustainable culture: Canadian Worker Cooperative Federation, Social Ventures Institute, The Findhorn Foundation, Crystal Waters Eco Village, The Centre for Alternative Technology, organic farming, consensus decision making, right livelihood, renewable energy, world music, sacred dance, a spiritual path, alternative medicine and education.

 Weather has been changing so much globally the old patterns are no longer dependable.
-As examples the summers of 2003 and 2004 were glorious, hardly any rain, clear, and around 20C on average.
-September 2004 was the wettest on record.
-Summer of 2005 was wet, yet the Spring months of April/May 2005 were warm and dry.
-We actually planted lettuce on April 6 th while Sept.
-2005 was dry and closer to norm.
 Our winters have not been severe.
 We experience our share of snow and ice, but ~ 3 ft of snow max on the ground with a 10 day period of -30C nights would represent the extreme.
 Lots of -5 to -10C days during the winter.
-The winter of 2005/06 was the first in living memory that the Fraser River did not freeze over.
+Spring and Summer tend to blend together with average daytime temperatures of +17-20C.

-All root crops such as beets, potatoes, carrots, leeks, etc as well as cabbages, lettuce, onions, peas,rhubarb, some squash, currants, raspberries, blue berries, gooseberries, huckleberries, and wild hazel nuts do well here.
+All root crops such as beets, potatoes, carrots, leeks, etc as well as cabbages, lettuce, onions, peas,rhubarb, some squash, currants, raspberries, haskaps, gooseberries, huckleberries, and wild hazel nuts do well here.
 With the extra effort of cold frames, hot beds or greenhouses you can grow tomatoes, peppers, basil, pumpkins, etc.

 The design is that all the land will be held in common, through a cooperative.
 In turn individuals would own their housing through a housing cooperative, even though it might be a single family residence.